-06 Oct How to get into the city from Hong Kong International Airport
+06 Oct How to get from Hong Kong International Airport to the City

-Hong Kong International Airport is located just 25 miles from away from Hong Kong Island, but what is the best way to get into town?
-There are many options available, be it on the airport express train, local public bus or private options such as taxi, Uber or a private driver.
-We have complied them all here for you with their benefits and costs each option.
+Hong Kong International Airport is located just 25 miles from away from Hong Kong Island.
+So what is the best way to get into town?
+There are plenty of options available, be it on the airport express train, local public bus or private options such as taxi, Uber or a private driver.
+We have complied them all here for you with their benefits and costs for each option.

 The airport express train link was built alongside the development of the new Hong Kong International airport.
-It is a wonderfully reliable, clean and easy service to use and will run from the airport from 05:28 in the morning until the last train at 12;48 am.
-Stopping points along the line are Tsing Yi, Kowloon Station (with K1, K2, K3 and K4 shuttle services running to all major hotels in Kowloon) and Hong Kong Station (with H1, H2, H3 and H4 shuttle services running to all major Hong Kong hotels).
+It is a wonderfully reliable, clean and easy service to use.
+From the airport it operates from 05:28 in the morning until the last train at 12;48 am.
+It stops at Tsing Yi, Kowloon Station.
+From here the following shuttle services run to all major hotels in Kowloon: K1, K2, K3 and K4.
+It then stops at Hong Kong Station.
+Shuttle services H1, H2, H3 and H4 run to all major Hong Kong Island hotels.

 Tickets and discounted fares

 Round trip tickets for stays longer than 24 hours

 Details for round trip tickets for single travellers can be found here.
 The 30 day return ticket to Kowloon / Hong Kong Station can also be bought here at a discount.
 The usual price is HK $205, the discounted price is HK $131).

 The MTR often run promotions in the summer for free or discounted travel on the airport express train for children and seniors.
 This is certainly worth looking into if you are travelling as a family between July and September.

 Tickets for groups